Nazaré, Portugal: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Check that you get the correct type.
-Many adapters available online are simply plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C and F. It's important that you pick the right kind.
+The vast majority of adapters currently being sold are just plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most locations.

 What to do in Nazaré, Portugal